Cotham School Special Educational Needs and Disability Information Report

 3 How will the curriculum be matched to my child’s needs?

-Planning for teaching is adapted on a lesson by lesson basis to meet the needs of all learners in a teaching group, in particular the needs of students with SEND is considered to ensure that all students can access learning tasks.
+Planning for teaching is adapted on a lesson by lesson basis to meet the needs of all learners in each teaching group, in particular the needs of students with SEND are considered to ensure that all students can access the learning.

-Lesson planning for good/excellent teaching will always take into consideration the specific needs of all groups of students in a class in order to ensure that all students can learn as independently as possible.
+Lesson planning will always take into consideration the specific needs of all groups of students in a class in order to ensure that all students can learn as independently as possible.

-Trained Higher Level Teaching Assistants and Learning Support Assistants can be used to implement the teachers modified/adapted planning to support the needs of a student with SEND where necessary.
+Trained Higher Level Teaching Assistants can be used to implement the teachers modified/adapted planning to support the needs of a student with SEND where necessary.

 Previously planned support strategies, adapted teaching materials, varied learning approaches and differentiated tasks are used to support all students and individuals in groups.